sushant-hiray/sushant-hiray.github.io/turning-21.markdown

 what's in front of you, you're yet to find.
 {% endhighlight %}

-Let's welcome the new year, living 21 images from over the last year.
+Let's welcome the new year, re-living 21 images from over the last year.

 ![Blossy 1 year]({{ site.url }}/assets/images/blossy.gif)